U.S. says more sanctions await if Turkey does not free pastor

 The lira lost strength after Mnuchin’s remarks.

-Trump, who has doubled steel and aluminum tariffs on Turkey, said the steel tariffs had kicked in and the aluminum tariffs would take effect soon.
+Trump, who has doubled steel and aluminium tariffs on Turkey, said the steel tariffs had kicked in and the aluminium tariffs would take effect soon.

 Reporting by Steve Holland and Jeff Mason, additional reporting by Jonathan Landay; Editing by Alistair Bell and Rosalba O'Brien